JagadeeswarT/JagadeeswarT/README.md

 Hello there 👋
 ---

+About Mes
+---
-- 👋 Hi, I’m @JagadeeswarT
+- 👋 Hi, I’m @JagadeeswarT, working as a Software Engineer
 - 👀 I’m interested in web development,python,linux
 - 🌱 I’m currently learning java, c#
 - 💞️ I’m looking to collaborate on github content